Finding the Remaining Zeros of a Polynomial: A complete walkthrough

 -

 Fundamental Theorem of Algebra: This theorem states that a polynomial of degree n has exactly n complex zeros (counting multiplicities).
-This means that a polynomial of degree 3 will have exactly 3 zeros, a polynomial of degree 4 will have exactly 4 zeros, and so on.
+Simply put, a polynomial of degree 3 will have exactly 3 zeros, a polynomial of degree 4 will have exactly 4 zeros, and so on.
 These zeros can be real or complex (involving imaginary numbers).

 -